vlayer-xyz/vlayer/book/src/features/email.md

 ```

 First, we verify the integrity of the email with the `verify()` function.
 Then we have a series of assertions (*regular Solidity `require()`*) that check the email details.

-String comparison is handled by our `StringUtils` library (*described in more [details below](/features/email.html#stringutils)*).
-Date values are formatted in the [Unix time](https://en.wikipedia.org/wiki/Unix_time) notation, which allows them to be compared as integers.

 > If one of the string comparisons fails, require will revert the execution, and as a result, proof generation will fail.